-For plugin developers the CoGS may mostly include the amount of development time multiplied by hourly / daily wage and the costs of software used for development.
+For plugin developers the CoGS may mostly include the amount of development time multiplied by hourly or daily wage and the costs of software used for development.

 CoGS is usually calculated per customer.
 For simpler calculations, we may accept that one customer purchases one plugin license.
 Thus, it is necessary to project the number of plugins sold (in other words, how many people will buy a plugin) per some period of time.
 This is the trickiest part.

 To forecast CoGS, it is helpful to answer the following questions:

 What is the size of my target audience?

 How many people from my target audience will probably buy my plugin?

 What is the average customer lifespan (approximate number of months or years that a customer will use my plugin)?
 Sometimes a 12-month period is used as a rule of thumb.